1997 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Reverse Of The 1997 Nickel

-“E PLURIBUS UNUM” appears across the top of the coin.
-The word “MONTICELLO” is inscribed directly below the building.
-“FIVE CENTS” appears at the bottom, with “UNITED STATES OF AMERICA” curved around the lower rim.
-Well-struck specimens show all six steps clearly defined and separated.
+“E PLURIBUS UNUM” arches across the top.
+“MONTICELLO” is inscribed directly below the building, and “FIVE CENTS” and “UNITED STATES OF AMERICA” appear around the lower rim.
+On a fully struck example, all six steps should be clearly defined and separated by sharp, unbroken lines.

 Other Features Of The 1997 Nickel

-The coin weighs 5 grams and measures 21.21 millimeters in diameter.
+The coin weighs 5.00 grams and measures 21.21 millimeters in diameter.
 Its thickness is 1.95 millimeters, with a smooth, plain edge.
-The composition is 75% copper and 25% nickel.
+The composition is 75% copper and 25% nickel — no silver content whatsoever (Jefferson nickels only contained 35% silver during 1942–1945 wartime issues, which are easily identified by a large mint mark above Monticello on the reverse).

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)